j-mie6/parsley/docs/tutorial/basics-of-combinators.md

 * Within a branch, you are free to do whatever you want, but you must ensure both branches' types match
 * When a branch fails having consumed input it won't take the second branch.
-* The `attempt` combinator can be used to enable backtracking so that consumed input is undone when passing back through (it doesn't affect any `<|>`s that execute inside it, however)
+* The `atomic` combinator can be used to enable backtracking so that consumed input is undone when passing back through (it doesn't affect any `<|>`s that execute inside it, however)
 * When parsers go wrong, `debug` is a fantastic tool to investigate it with: use it early and often!
 * Negative and positive look-ahead can be done with `lookAhead` and `notFollowedBy`